Emik03/minimax-tictactoe/README.md

 ### Installation

-If you are on windows or linux, download the files [here](https://github.com/Emik03/minimax-tictactoe/releases/latest).
+If you are on windows, download the files [here](https://github.com/Emik03/minimax-tictactoe/releases/latest).

-For mac users, you need to compile this yourself.
+For mac/linux users, you need to compile this yourself.

 ---